Szymon-Czuszek/Python-Riddles/README.md

 **🔎 Summary:**
 This riddle solves the problem of finding a missing element between two arrays.
 It highlights:
 - ⚡ Linear-time counting with Counter for strong efficiency
+- 🧩 Correct handling of cases with different array lengths

 ## ➕ Riddle 4 - Continuous Sum